TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Community/Index.rst

 Look for events like "Review Friday", "Code Sprints" and "Developer Days".
 Next, we will describe some events that are relevant for core contribution.
-They are not specifically targeted at providing support, but the event may be open to new core contributors and may give you the opportunity to ask questions and get help.
+They are not specifically targeted at providing support, but the event may be open to new Core contributors and may give you the opportunity to ask questions and get help.
 In any case, read the event description and if in doubt, contact the person listed in the event description.